deep-learning-mit/staging/_posts/2023-11-09-dof-visual-place-recognition-satellite.md

 ---
 layout: distill
 title: 6-DOF estimation through visual place recognition
-description: A neural Visual Place Recognition solution is proposed which could help an agent with a downward-facing camera (such as a drone) to geolocate based on prior satellite imagery of terrain.
+description: A neural pose-estimation solution is implemented, which could help an agent with a downward-facing camera (such as a drone) to geolocate based on prior satellite imagery of terrain.
 The neural encoder infers extrinsic camera parameters from camera images, enabling estimation of 6 degrees of freedom (6-DOF), namely 3-space position and orientation.
 By encoding priors about satellite imagery in a neural network, the need for the agent to carry a satellite imagery dataset onboard is avoided.
-date: 2023-11-09
+date: 2023-12-12
 htmlwidgets: true

 # Anonymize when submitting